ganjianping/gjpb-admin-console-web-react-ts-public/apps/shell/README.md

 ## 🚀 Benefits

-1. **Better Organization**: Related code is co-located by feature
+1. **Better Organization**: Related code is co-located by domain
-2. **Easier Maintenance**: Changes to a feature are contained within its directory
+2. **Easier Maintenance**: Changes to a domain are contained within its directory
-3. **Improved Discoverability**: Clear structure makes finding code intuitive
+3. **Improved Discoverability**: Flat structure makes finding code intuitive
-4. **Reduced Coupling**: Features have clear boundaries and dependencies
+4. **Reduced Coupling**: Domains have clear boundaries and dependencies
-5. **Scalability**: Easy to add new features without cluttering existing structure
+5. **Scalability**: Easy to add new domains without deep nesting
-6. **Team Collaboration**: Different features can be worked on independently
+6. **Team Collaboration**: Different domains can be worked on independently
+7. **Clear Separation**: `core/` for shell utilities vs `shared-lib/` for cross-app code

 ## 🔄 Migration Notes

+- Migrated from nested `features/` structure to flat domain organization
+- Renamed `shared/` to `core/` to avoid confusion with `shared-lib`
 - All import paths have been updated to reflect the new structure
-- Each feature has its own `index.ts` for clean exports
+- Each domain has its own `index.ts` for clean exports
-- Shared utilities are clearly separated from feature-specific code
+- Core utilities are clearly separated from domain-specific code
-- The architecture supports easy addition of new features
+- The architecture supports easy addition of new domains
 - Maintains backward compatibility with existing microfrontend integrations

-## 📝 Adding New Features
+## 📝 Adding New Domains

-To add a new feature:
+To add a new domain:

-1. Create a new directory under `/features/`
+1. Create a new directory directly under `/src/`
 2. Organize by: `components/`, `pages/`, `services/`, `store/`, etc.
 3. Create an `index.ts` file for exports
-4. Update imports in files that use the new feature
+4. Update imports in files that use the new domain
-5. Document the feature's purpose and responsibilities
+5. Document the domain's purpose and responsibilities

 This architecture provides a solid foundation for continued development and maintenance of the shell application.